AaronKatzin/assembler/README.md

 Memory is allocated for array of pointers to parameter strings

-Input ile is opened for reading.
+Input file is opened for reading.

 Loop is initiated (in separate function):